senanayake/CloudNinjaEssentialPrinciples/README.md

 * Understand group think
 * Understand how to challenge the status quo.

-### Comtenpory views of org resistance and necessary change.
+### Contemporary views of org resistance and necessary change.
 * Enterprise IT - Swartz.
 * AWS Enterprise IT Blog
 * Ahead in the cloud